harishvc/challenges/README.md

 4. Longest common substring
    4.1 Length of the longest common substring
    4.2 [Find the longest common substring](https://github.com/harishvc/challenges/blob/master/longest-common-substring.py)
+   4.3 Longest common substring of more than two strings
 5. Given two sequences find the longest palindrome
 6. [Implement Unix diff command](https://github.com/harishvc/challenges/blob/master/unix-diff.py)
 7. [Given stock prices during a time period find the maximum gain that can be made from one purchase followed by one sale of the stock](https://github.com/harishvc/challenges/blob/master/find-maximum-gain.py) :memo: